epfl-ada/ada-2024-project-adadasurmonbidet2024/README.md

 Create the website.

 ## Organisation:
-- Luca:
+- Luca: Task 6
-- AInhoa:
+- AInhoa: Task 2 and 4
-- Fanny:
+- Fanny: Task 5 and 7
-- Zacharie:
+- Zacharie: Task 4 and 6
-- Amaury:
+- Amaury: Task 2 and 4

 ## Proposed Timeline
 - **22.11.2023**: Step 1 to 3